 Just like you shouldn’t optimize your life for money

 Being healthy is not about the latest hacks, tips, tricks, supplements.
 People were healthy and strong before the idea of exercising for health was invented.
 Aerobics was developed in the 1968.
 I am not saying that it’s bad to exercise, on the contrary.
-But the idea of doing nothing for 90% of the week and then doing super fast, super effective workouts and eating factory-produced optimal foods and supplements is not they way for sustained health and longevity.
-Trying to design workouts, you can do with even less time, so we have “more time” is also not the answer.
+But the idea of doing nothing for 90% of the week, and then doing super fast and super effective workouts and eating factory-produced optimal foods and supplements is not the way for sustained health and longevity.
+Trying to design workouts you can do in even less time, so we have “more time”, is also not the answer.
 Eating superfoods from all over the world is not the way our great grandparents found health and vitality.

 Tactics vs. Strategy

 Tactic: Eat superfoods, organic everything, meats, veggies, and powders for general superpowers.